tomyedwab/sprinklers_pi/feat/plan.md

 - Editor Save button should be grayed out when there are no changes
 - Dismissing the editor should warn when there are unsaved changes

-FLUTTER-310: Diagnostics bugs & issues (Assigned: David Kim)
+FLUTTER-310: Diagnostics bugs & issues (Assigned: David Kim, Status: Done)
 - Logs form widgets are not wrapped in a card
 - Zone filter should be a multi-select dropdown
 - Grouping by "None" is not self-evident; should be "No Grouping"